好多 Graphic Designer 都希望成功轉型做 Digital Product 嘅 UXUI Designer。如果你都有同樣想法，咁你就要儲底呢個 post (55 個 User Experience (UX) 專用名詞)。

 23. Corporate Identity Guideline

-Defines how your company’s brand, image and messages are delivered to the public and particularly to your key audiences.
+Defines how your company’s brand, image, and messages are delivered to the public and particularly to your key audiences.
 In other words, the corporate identity guideline positions the company, no matter how big or small.
-The rules for consistent typography, colour use, and logo placement are all laid out in the corporate identity manual.
+The rules for consistent typography, color use, and logo placement are all laid out in the corporate identity manual.

 24. Web Analytics